iterorganization/imas-python/docs/source/multi-dd.rst

 1. Use UDA fetch to bypass the cache problem.
 You can do this by appending ``&fetch=1`` to the URI when you create the :py:class:`~imas.db_entry.DBEntry`.

-   Note that this will download all data from the IDS from the remote server, this may not be desired if you only want to read a single time slice.
+   Note that this will download the entire IDS files from the remote server, this may not be desired if you only want to read a single time slice.
 2. Disable the UDA cache.
 You can do this by appending ``&cache_mode=none`` to the URI when you create the :py:class:`~imas.db_entry.DBEntry`.